 Model-based methods use a model of the monitored process in order to produce the symptom or residual generator.
 If the system is not complex and can be described accurately by the mathematical model, fault detection is directly performed by using a simple geometrical analysis of residuals.
 In real industrial systems however, since the modelling uncertainty is unavoidable, the design of a robust fault diagnosis scheme should consider the modelling uncertainty with respect to the sensitivity of the faults.
 Several papers addressed this problem.
 For example, optimal robust parity relations were proposed in [4], and the threshold selector concept was introduced in [8].
 One other promising approach is the decoupling between disturbances and residuals achieved by means of a proper observer scheme and design [9], [1].
 This approach requires the knowledge of a model of the process under investigation and, in particular, of the disturbance distribution matrix.
 Thus, modelling [9] or identification [10], [11], [12] procedures can be defined to estimate the disturbance distribution matrix.

-This work aims to define a comprehensive methodology for the diagnosis of actuator, component and sensor fault of an industrial process by using an output estimation approach [11], in conjunction with residual processing schemes which may include a simple threshold detection [9].
+This work aims to define a comprehensive methodology for the detection of actuator, component and sensor fault of an industrial process by using an output estimation approach [11], in conjunction with residual processing schemes which may include a simple threshold detection [9].

 Two main aspects of the proposed methodology should be underlined.
-Firstly, the Fault Detection and Isolation (FDI) model-based approach does not require any physical knowledge of the process under observation.
-A linear mathematical model of the input-output links are, in fact, obtained by means of identification schemes which use Equation Error (EE), Errors-In-Variables (EIV) and State- Space (SS) models [10], [11].
+A linear dynamic model of the input-output links is obtained by means of identification schemes which use Equation Error (EE), Errors-In-Variables (EIV) and State-Space (SS) models [10], [11], [12].

-In the case of the EIV identification technique, it is based on the Frisch scheme methodology [13], [11].
-This approach gives a reliable model of the plant under investigation, as well as providing variances of the input-output noises [14], [11].
-Secondly, in this work linear prototypes for the design of linear output estimators [11] have been developed instead of complicated non-linear models obtained by modelling techniques in connection with non-linear observers.
+In the case of the EIV identification technique, it is based on the Frisch scheme methodology [13], [11], [12].
+This approach gives a reliable model of the plant under investigation, as well as providing variances of the input- output noises [14], [11].
+Secondly, this work exploits linear prototypes for the design of linear output estimators [11].
 In fact, as the feature of system supervision is to monitor the operation and performance of the system with respect to an expected point of operation, linear system methods are still very valid.